Svetlana Sergeeva

-Svetlana Sergeeva (born 26 March 1986) in Kargopol, Arkhangelsk Oblast is a Paralympian athlete from Russia, competing mainly in category T37 throwing and sprint events.
+Svetlana Sergeeva (born 26 March 1986) is a paralympian athlete from Russia, competing mainly in category T37 throwing and sprint events.
 She competed in the 2008 Summer Paralympics in Beijing, China and the 2012 Games in London.
 At the London Games she won a track gold as part of the sprint relay and has also achieved success as an individual athlete at both World and European events.

 Personal history

 Svetlana Sergeeva was born in 1986 in the town of Kargopol situated in Arkhangelsk Oblast, Russia.
 She was born with cerebral palsy.
 Sergeeva matriculated to the Moscow State Academy of Physical Culture where she studied Physical Education.
 She holds the title of Honoured Master of Sport in Russia.

 As part of the celebrations leading up to the 2014 Winter Paralympics in Sochi, Sergeeva was chosen as the final torch bearer to light the cauldron at the city of Arkhangelsk, the administrative centre of her home region.